Do Motorcycles Stop Faster Than Cars?

 If you locate the driver, you have to find evidence to prove their negligence.
 A motorcycle accident lawyer can help you get the money you need after a no-contact collision.

-Reject an Insurer’s Initial Offer
+Don't Accept an Insurer’s Initial Offer Without Consulting a Lawyer

 Insurance companies tend to lowball the victims of motorcycle accidents.
 The other party’s insurer expects the individual to want to settle as soon as possible.
 The adjuster may hope you do not know the value of your claim.